-This arrangement is agreed by highway officers of both authorities given that the levels of development traffic will be greater than those travelling along Cliff Hollins Lane, and by changing the priority it makes it much less likely that any development traffic, particularly HGVs' would miss the site access and continue north along an unsuitable road 4.
-Mill Carr Hill Road.
+This arrangement is agreed by highway officers of both authorities given that the levels of development traffic will be greater than those travelling along Cliff Hollins Lane, and by changing the priority it makes it much less likely that any development traffic, particularly HGVs' would miss the site access and continue north along an unsuitable road

+- 4. Mill Carr Hill Road.
 The proposed new car park for the Woodlands Primary School with a zebra crossing and footway improvements as shown indicatively on plan number 60221630-M003-P-004 rev A, are under consideration by Bradford Council.
-It is important to note whilst this would be a desirable provision for the school, this facility is not necessarily required for the delivery of the proposed commercial development on the application site.

-5. Bradford Road approach to Bradford Arm of M62 junction 26 roundabout (Chain Bar Roundabout).
+It is important to note whilst this would be a desirable provision for the school, this facility is not necessarily required for the delivery of the proposed commercial development on the application site. - 5.
+Bradford Road approach to Bradford Arm of M62 junction 26 roundabout (Chain Bar Roundabout).
 These works include widening of the approached to the roundabout to create 3 lanes.
-These works are shown on plan number 60221630 rev 2.
+These works are shown on plan number 60221630 rev 5.

-These works are considered acceptable to Highways England subject to the completion of satisfactory safety audits with mitigation measures being received.
+These works are considered acceptable to Highways England subject to the completion of works set out in the safety audits/designers response and conditions.